FAQ

 Internet

 Finland also boasts high-quality mobile and fiber optic internet services.
 The country has extensive coverage of 4G and 5G networks, virtually eliminating the possibility of unexpectedly losing internet access.
+Before entering Finland, you can purchase an Elisa eSIM with an unlimited internet option.

 Life and Nature

 The summer climate in Finland is cool and refreshing, influenced by the Finnish Gulf.
 The country is rich in parks, green spaces, and lakes, offering excellent conditions for outdoor activities such as camping and hiking.
+If you are curious about climate comparisons, you can compare the weather in your city with Helsinki to see how they differ

 How does the relocation process work?

 Relocating to Finland as a specialist is a fast and efficient procedure.
 Once we have all agreements signed, you'll need to submit an application for a Residence Permit for specialists via Enter Finland.
 We specialize in this type of permit because it has a high approval rating—approximately 95% according to Migri.
-Detailed instructions for completing the application are available on the Migri.

 Important points to note